shiboe/Tranquilize/README.md

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v3.2

+- J/K maybe we actually fix the bug this time.

 ### v3.1

 - Fix bug where simultaneous tranq shots only render for the first hunter.
 - Update to latest WoW Classic version.